It is recommended to copy an existing recipe and use it as a base to create a new recipe.

 - In the Description field (screenshot below), you can enter a description of what the portion size consists of, which can be useful in a production kitchen.
 For example, the portion size of a ham and cheese sandwich can be described as follows: “2 slices of bread, 1 oz of meat, and 1 oz of cheese”.
 The character limit is 50.
 Click here for a list of reports that print the portion size description

-- In the Yield field (screenshot below), enter the number of portions the recipe will produce.
+In the Yield field (screenshot below), enter the number of servings the recipe will produce.
 Typically, you enter the yield as stated from the original recipe.

 - Click the Save button.
 The recipe is saved and you can now enter the remaining information as per instructions below.